asingh34/IOS-portfolioAtAGlance/README.md

 # IOS-portfolioAtAGlance
-This PDF contains screenshots of the various IOS applications I have built.
+This PDF is a brief look at the various IOS applications I have built.